2026 401(k) Plan Contribution Limits – Maximum You Can Contribute

 Investing in your 401(k) plan or other retirement account is one of the easiest and best ways to prepare for retirement.
 These accounts offer a valuable tax advantage for investors, but there are some limitations.
 Each year the IRS releases updated 401(k) plan contribution limits.
 You must pay a tax penalty if you exceed the IRS limit for your age group.

-How Much Can I Contribute to My 401(k) in 2024?
+How Much Can I Contribute to My 401(k) in 2026?

-The maximum an employee can contribute to their 401(k) plans in 2024 is $23,000.
-This is a $500 increase from the 2023 tax year.
+The maximum an employee can contribute to their 401(k) plans in 2026 is $24,500, a $1,000 increase from the 2025 tax year.

-Maximum 401(k) Contribution Limits: 2007-2024
+Maximum 401(k) Contribution Limits: 2007-2026

-The following chart lists the maximum 401(k) plan contribution limits and contribution limits from previous years.
+The following chart lists the maximum 401(k) plan contribution limits from 2007 through 2026.

-Employee Contributions apply to persons under the age of 50.
+• Employee Contributions apply to persons under the age of 50

-Catch-up Contributions apply to people aged 50 and older.
+• Catch-Up Contributions apply to people aged 50 and older

 YearEmployee ContributionsCatch-Up Contributions (Age 50+)Total Contribution LimitTotal Contribution Limit With Catch-Up